rewin123/space_editor/README.md

 - **Prefab Reusability**: Prefabs can be nested within other prefabs, improving reusability and organization in your projects.
 - **Many custom components**: Space Editor implements various custom components to seamlessly integrate its saving system with the standard Bevy scene format.
 - **Easy API for customization**: Customize or register your own components within the editor with ease, tailoring it to your specific project needs.
-- **Event debugging**: Send events directly from the editor UI for easier gameplay debugging.
+- **Event dispatching**: Send custom events directly from the editor UI for easier gameplay debugging.
 - **API for adding tabs**: Extend the functionality of the editor by easily adding new tabs, enhancing your workflow.

 Getting Started